GuenterQuast/mimoCoRB/builddoc/index.rst

 by keyboard commands of from a graphical user interface; pre-defined conditions on the total number of events processed, the duration of the data taking run or finishing of the writer process to the first buffer due to source exhaustion can also be defined to end data taking.
-The class structure and depenencies are shown in the figure below.
+The class structure and dependencies are shown in the figure below.

 .. image:: class_structure.png